SAP-archive/webide-extension-command-example/README.md

 This example contains build, packaging and deployment instructions for Web IDE extension and complaints only for Web IDE on SAP Cloud Platform.

-**For detailed description of end-to-end flow for developing and delivering a Web IDE extension please refer to ...[Julia to supply link to official documentation]
+**For detailed description of end-to-end flow for developing and delivering a Web IDE extension, please refer to ...[Julia to supply link to official documentation]

 ## Requirements